jmigueprieto/baton/README.md

 }
 ```

-translates to this Conductor Workflow:
+should translate to this Conductor Workflow:

 ```json
 {